-Working with reclaimed and salvaged wood has been something I have been passionate about most of my adult life, I always liked finding and re using old boards and beams sawn from old growths Yellow Cedar, Douglas Fir, Red Cedar and Western Hemlock, that had been discarded and then incorporating them into functional pieces around our home.
+Working with reclaimed and salvaged wood is something I have been passionate about most of my adult life, I always liked liked re purposing old boards and beams that I found and then incorporating them into functional pieces around our home.

-I get the inspiration for my work from the natural beauty of the world where we live, I love to reclaim and salvage the wood and then bring out the natural beauty of the wood, working with the wood, keeping its natural shape and keeping it simple.
-To me each piece represents where it came from, the West Coast.
+I get the inspiration for my work from the natural beauty of where we live, I love to reclaim and salvage the wood and then bring out the natural beauty of the wood, I like to keep it natural and simple letting the wood speak for itself.
+To me each piece represents where it came from the West Coast.

 Each piece of wood I work with that I find washed up on the beaches of Discovery Passage has been on an incredible journey from its origins which may be from far up a mainland river or a distant shoreline to end up at it final resting place on the beaches of Discovery Passage.
-The specie’s of wood I work with are mainly local B.C woods, Alder, Arbutus, Maple, Pacific Yew, Douglas Fir , Red Cedar, and Yellow Cedar and western Hemlock and are all indigenous to British Columbia.
+The specie’s of wood I work with are Alder, Arbutus, Maple, Pacific Yew, Douglas Fir , red and Yellow Cedar and western Hemlock and are all indigenous to British Columbia.

 All of the bowls, serving trays, serving and cutting boards I